canjs/can-stache/docs/stache.md

 - [can-stache.helpers.and] - Renders the  _TRUTHY_ section if all values are truthy.
 - [can-stache.helpers.or] - Renders the  _TRUTHY_ section if any value is truthy.
 - [can-stache.helpers.switch] with [can-stache.helpers.case] - Renders the case section that matches the value.
+- [can-stache.helpers.else] - Renders the  _FALSY_ section if the value is falsy.

 These helpers (except for [can-stache.helpers.switch]) can be combined.
 For example, we can show the sun if `this.time` equals `"day"` or `"afternoon"` as follows: